 Early leaving from education and training (ELET)

-Flanders has a relatively high number of high-performing pupils in compulsory education, of whom many attain higher education degrees.
-Nonetheless, many pupils, especially those from a lower socio-economic and/or immigration background, experience problems of grade retention and streaming down the hierarchically organized tracking system and finally leave education unqualified.
 Flanders uses two indicators on ELET, a European measure that is used to make comparisons with European countries and a Flemish indicator which is based on Flemish educational statistics and that is more reliable for the Flemish situation.
 The European indicator for early leavers from education and training is based on the labour force survey, which is a population survey.
 Based on this European indicator, Flanders is doing quite well.
-Numbers for early school leaving have dropped from 10% in 2006 to 7.3% in 2018, while the EU28 percentages were respectively 15.3% in 2006 and 10.2% in 2019.
-A percentage of 7.3% ELET is below the EU2020 goal of 10% but still above the Flemish PACT2020 goal of 4.25%.
+Numbers for early school leaving have dropped from 10% in 2006 to 4.9% in 2022, while the EU28 percentages were respectively 15.3% in 2006 and 9.6% in 2022.
+A percentage of 4.9% ELET is below the EU2020 goal of 10% but still above the Flemish PACT2020 goal of 4.25%.
 According to the Flemish indicator (in Dutch), an early school leaver is a young person who is no longer subject to compulsory education and who leaves a regular qualifying programme of Flemish secondary education without qualification.
-This Flemish indicator indicates only a small decline from 12% in the school year 2009/2010 to 9.5% in the school year 2014/2015.
-Since then, the share of early school leavers has slowly risen back to 12.1% in 2018/2019.
-This increase was the strongest among pupils in (part-time) vocational studies.
+In recent years Flanders did not make progress in decreasing the number of early school levers.
+In 2016/2017 the percentage equalled 11.0% (in 2011-2012 it was 10.9%) and by 2020/2021 this had risen to 12.0% (Source: Dataloep).

-Social differences in ELET are huge.
-Until 2014/2015 a decline of ELET could be noticed by most social groups.
-However, since 2015/2016 most social differences increase again.
-For instance, the probability of early school leaving is significantly higher (based on the Flemish indicator) for young people:
+Social differences in ELET are considerable.
+Until 2015/2016 a decline of ELET could be noticed by most social groups.
+However, since 2016/2017 most social differences increase again.
+For instance, the probability of early school leaving in 2020/2021 was significantly higher (based on the Flemish indicator; numbers derived from Dataloep) for